top of page

 Saving a "Mountain" of Time in the kitchen!

 See this on the wall behind me?
 Yes, that is an old fashioned "wall calendar"!
-I love it when I trip across great ideas and wanted to share one of the best things I've done in a long time!
+I love it when I trip across great ideas, and I want to share one of the best things I've done in a long time!

 Many years ago I used to "meal plan".
 I recently started the practice again, except with an updated twist!
 For both lunches AND dinners, I've created catchy fun names so that we can easily remember what meal day it is.
 I thought I was being funny, and it's turned out to be amazingly beneficial!!!